whunter003/SierraImportAddon/Readme.md

 This addon imports ILS data from Sierra's Items API for transactions that are in the specified data import queue.
 The transaction will be routed to one of 2 queues, depending on the success of the data import.

-## Changelog v 1.1.0
+## Changelog

+- `v1.1.0`
   - Added ability to parse volume information via regular expressions.
   - Added exact matching options on volume information.
   - Added option to not replace volume destination field if field is already filled.
+  - Removed unused functionality related to the query endpoint of the Sierra API.

 ## Settings